Jack Cartwheel

-Jack Summit, better known under the ring name Jack Cartwheel, is an American professional wrestler.
-He is signed to WWE, where he is part of the WWE ID program and performs on the Evolve brand.
-He is known for his time on the independent circuit in California.
-He has also made appearances for Ring of Honor, All Elite Wrestling, Lucha Libre AAA Worldwide, Game Changer Wrestling.
+Jack Summit (born August 19, 2000), better known under the ring name Jack Cartwheel, is an American professional wrestler.
+He is signed to WWE sister promotion Lucha Libre AAA Worldwide.

+Summit is known for his time on the independent circuit in California.
+He has also made appearances for Ring of Honor, All Elite Wrestling, and Game Changer Wrestling.

 Career

-Independent circuit (2019–present)
+Independent circuit (2019–2026)

 Jack Summit made his professional wrestling debut on the independent circuit in 2019 using the ring name Jack Cartwheel.
 On May 15, 2021, he made his debut for Game Changer Wrestling, defeating Jimmy Lloyd.
 On February 2, 2023, he made an appearance in Major League Wrestling, teaming with Myzteziz Jr. and Willie Mack to defeat Dinamico, Genio del Aire, and Skalibur.

 In July 2025, Cartwheel was announced as one of the six finalist in the tournament to crown the inaugural WWE ID Men's Championship.
 Cartwheel qualified to the tournament final at Game Changer Wrestling (GCW) ID Showcase on August 1, where he lost to his Adrenaline Drip tag team partner, Cappuccino Jones.

 Cartwheel at Ring of Honor's Final Battle 2023.